zamzar/zamzar-python/README.md

 ### Logging

-By default, the Zamzar Python library does not log HTTP requests and responses.
+By default, the Zamzar Python SDK does not log HTTP requests and responses.
 To enable logging, configure a [logging.Logger](https://docs.python.org/3/library/logging.html#logging.Logger) for `urllib3`:

 ```python